aartzrc/DDOM/README.md

 A server sync reader that can pull from a standard database
 Allow multiple filters per token?
 Quick way to generated unit tests for to/from string tokenization, iterate over all enums combinations and verify the go to/from string properly

+12/1/2019:
+mostly stable, and DB access is working (although very slow, but just needs to be reworked/optimized) things to figure out: type safety via cast, it looks like casting away from DDOM breaks field read/write so an abstract on top of DDOM then a typedef cast? yikes... async client to server system - extension methods attach/detach that use a base `Processor` system that responds with cached data if available and notifies a server about the attached `Selector`.
+The server can then respond with updates and the attached callbacks will be fired.
+The server needs to be smart enough to determine which selectors have real data updates, then the client just pushes them along? attached endpoint would receive new DDOMs.
+all `DataNodes` should track their changes (events) so they can be reviewed as a transaction and sent to a data source as an update.